pWn3d1337/Techguns_1.14/README.txt

 Techguns2
 1.14.4 Port/Rewrite of Techguns mod for Minecraft.
 WIP

-Techguns 1.14.4 is still an early version and not well tested.
-Bugs may happen.
-Use at own risk.
+Techguns 1.14.4 is still in the works not complete.

 Handled by RedRoseWarrior1 aka Sammy aka KingOfTheGamesYT aka DevMan_Minecraft